-Currently risk-free rates approximate 4.2% compared to what the market "might" make (or more importantly lose) over the coming months, and considering the growing mountain of evidence of an oncoming recession, it seems negligent not to at least explore your options.
+Currently risk-free rates approximate 4.2% compared to what the market "might" make (or more importantly lose) over the coming months, and considering the growing risks, it seems negligent not to at least explore your options.

 This is even more important if your spouse is not as savvy about investments as you are.